farnswj1/ChromeDinosaurGameNEAT/README.md

 To play the game manually, enter the command `python main.py`

-To run the game using NEAT, enter the command 'python main.py neat'
+To run the game using NEAT, enter the command `python main.py neat`

 NOTE: All other arguments will default to the player playing the game manually!